mattrglobal/oidc-client-bound-assertions-spec/spec.md

 A Holder submitting a signed Credential Request can request, that the resulting credential be bound to the Holder through the usage of [decentralized identifiers](https://w3c.github.io/did-core/) by using the `did` field.

-A Holder prior to submitting a credential request SHOULD validate that the Credential Provider supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.
+A Holder prior to submitting a credential request SHOULD validate that the CI supports the resolution of decentralized identifiers by retrieving their openid-configuration metadata to check if an attribute of `dids_supported` has a value of `true`.

-The Holder SHOULD also validate that the Credential Provider supports the [did method](https://w3c-ccg.github.io/did-method-registry/) to be used in the request by retrieving their openid-configuration metadata to check if an attribute of `did_methods_supported` contains the required did method.
+The Holder SHOULD also validate that the CI supports the [did method](https://w3c-ccg.github.io/did-method-registry/) to be used in the request by retrieving their openid-configuration metadata to check if an attribute of `did_methods_supported` contains the required did method.

-A Credential Provider processing a credential request featuring a [decentralized identifier](https://w3c.github.io/did-core/) MUST follow the following additional steps to validate the request.
+A CI processing a credential request featuring a [decentralized identifier](https://w3c.github.io/did-core/) MUST follow the following additional steps to validate the request.

 1. Validate the value in the `did` field is a valid [decentralized identifier](https://w3c.github.io/did-core/).
-2. Resolve this the `did` value to a [did document](https://w3c.github.io/did-core/#dfn-did-documents).
+2. Resolve the `did` value to a [did document](https://w3c.github.io/did-core/#dfn-did-documents).
 3. Validate that the key in the `sub_jwk` field of the request is referenced in the [authentication](https://w3c.github.io/did-core/#authentication) section of the [DID Document](https://w3c.github.io/did-core/#dfn-did-documents).

-If any of the steps fail then the OpenID Provider MUST respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_did`.
+If any of the steps fail then the CI MUST respond to the request with the Error Response parameter, [section 3.1.2.6.](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) with Error code: `invalid_did`.

 The following is a non-normative example of requesting the issuance of a credential that uses a decentralized identifier.